davenkin/andy-springboot-sample/ADRs/003_use_ddd.md

 }
 ```

-- AggregateRoots represent the business logic, but not the use case, in order to bridge the use case and the business
+- Aggregate Roots represent the business logic, but not the use case, in order to bridge the use case and the business
   logic, DDD introduced **ApplicationService**.
 ApplicationService orchestrates the process flow from use case
-  entrypoint to AggregateRoots.
+  entrypoint to Aggregate Roots.
 ApplicationService should not contain business logic.
 - Together with **CQRS**, ApplicationService can be further categorised into **CommandService** and **QueryService**.
   CommandService deals with the write side and QueryService handles the read side.